-As a condition to the receipt of payments and benefits under the Severance Agreements, each named executive officer must comply with the terms of certain restrictive covenants, including a two-year post-termination non-competition covenant and perpetual non-disclosure and employee non-solicitation covenants.
-As discussed in the Executive Summary above, the New YJ Kim Agreement has replaced Mr. YJ Kim's Severance Agreement.
+As a condition to the receipt of payments and benefits under the Severance Agreements, the named executive officer must comply with the terms of certain restrictive covenants, including a two-year post-termination non-competition covenant and perpetual non-disclosure and employee non-solicitation covenants.

-The following tables present our estimate of the dollar value of the payments and benefits payable to our named executive officers upon the occurrence of certain terminations of their employment and upon a change in control, assuming that each such event occurred on December 31, 2017, and assuming a closing per share price of \$9.95 on December 29, 2017, the last trading day of 2017.
+The following tables present our estimate of the dollar value of the payments and benefits payable to our named executive officers upon the occurrence of certain terminations of their employment and upon a change in control, assuming that each such event occurred on December 31, 2018, and assuming a closing per share price of \$6.21 on December 31, 2018, the last trading day of 2018.
 The disclosure in the following table does not include:

-any accrued benefits that were earned and payable as of December 31, 2017; or payments and benefits to the extent they are provided generally to all salaried employees and do not discriminate in scope, terms or operation in favor of the named executive officers.
+- any accrued benefits that were earned and payable as of December 31, 2018; or - payments and benefits to the extent they are provided generally to all salaried employees and do not discriminate in scope, terms or operation in favor of the named executive officers.